zmwangx/storyboard/README.md

     Unfortunately, `avconv` and `avprobe` have incompatible interfaces with their FFmpeg counterparts, so there is no plan to support Libav.
 Fortunately, FFmpeg is making its come back to Ubuntu in [15.04 vivid](http://packages.ubuntu.com/vivid/ffmpeg).

 * [Pillow](https://python-pillow.github.io/).
-Python Wheels of Pillow are provided for OS X and Windows on [PyPI](https://pypi.python.org/pypi/Pillow/), so it is usually enough to simply
+Python wheels of Pillow are provided for OS X and Windows on [PyPI](https://pypi.python.org/pypi/Pillow/), so it is usually enough to simply

     ```
 pip install Pillow